-Find a safe place ahead of time
+Find a safe place for your pet ahead of time

 - Contact hotels and motels outside your immediate area to check policies on accepting pets.
 Take these into account when crafting this part of an evacuation plan for your family.

 - Make a list of boarding facilities and veterinarians outside your area that might be able to shelter pets in an emergency.
 Include emergency phone numbers.